These gluten-free, vegan Valentine’s dessert recipes are heavy on the romance (and chocolate) but safe—and delicious enough—for everyone to enjoy.

 Tintec Culinary Blow Torch, $12.98 on Amazon

 This refillable butane torch (with safety lock) is a great, safe way to play with fire in the kitchen.

-This vegan, gluten-free skillet cookie made with almond butter (or seed butter), coconut sugar, flax eggs, and coconut flour is meant for sharing, but who will know if you eat the whole thing by yourself?
-The pools of melted dark chocolate and sprinkle of flaky sea salt certainly make it tempting.
-Be sure to get gluten-free rolled oats.
-Get the Vegan Gluten-Free Chocolate Oatmeal Skillet Cookie recipe.
+This vegan, gluten-free skillet cookie made with almond butter (or seed butter), coconut sugar, flax eggs, and almond flour is meant for sharing, but who will know if you eat the whole thing by yourself?
+The pools of melted dark chocolate and sprinkle of juicy ruby strawberries certainly make it tempting.
+Get the Vegan Gluten-Free Strawberry Chocolate Chunk Skillet Cookie recipe.

 Make sure you get gluten-free rice cereal (always check your labels) and vegan marshmallows for this easy, chewy, gooey treat—you’ll swap the usual butter out for coconut oil, and won’t miss a thing.
 Plus, once more, there’s added chocolate (and crushed GF graham crackers if you want).
-Use heart-shaped cookie cutters if you’re into themed desserts.
+Use heart-shaped cookie cutters if you’re into themed desserts—or just add some crushed freeze-dried raspberries or strawberries into the mix.
 Get the Vegan Gluten-Free S’mores Rice Krispies Treats recipe.

 Vegan, gluten-free chocolate cake meets truffles—or cake pops without the fuss of sticks.
 However you want to think of these easy treats, they’re swoon-worthy.
-Crumble your cake with coconut cream, roll it into balls, freeze, and dip in melted chocolate.
-The pink topping here is just shredded coconut with smashed raspberries—genius.
-(And if you don’t want to bake, cashews, dates, and cocoa powder make for fine, fudgy brownie-style bites.)
-Get the Vegan Gluten-Free Chocolate Cake Balls recipe.
+The fudgy brownie-style bites above don’t even require baking, just blending cashews, dates, and cocoa powder with raspberries on top.
+But for another version, crumble your GF, vegan cake with coconut cream, roll it into balls, freeze, and dip in melted chocolate.
+(The pink topping on those is just shredded coconut with smashed raspberries—genius.)